EA-05-105 - Mallinckrodt, Inc.

 Based on the information developed during the inspection and the investigation and information that you provided in your June 27 and July 18, 2005, letters, the NRC has determined that a violation of NRC requirements occurred.
 The violation is cited in the enclosed Notice of Violation (Notice) and the circumstances surrounding it are described in detail in the inspection and investigation reports.
 In summary, a supervisor, while conducting training of another employee, failed to perform radiation contamination and ambient exposure surveys of a molybdenum-99/ technetium-99m generator prior to servicing the generator.
 The supervisor was aware that the licensee's procedures and the NRC's regulations required the supervisor to conduct the surveys; however, the supervisor chose not to conduct the surveys, in part, based on an incorrect assumption that the NRC-licensed material had decayed for a period of time greater than 30 days beyond the generator expiration date.
 At the time, the generator contained molybdenum-99 and technetium-99m.
 During the servicing activities, neither the supervisor nor the other employee wore protective clothing.
 As a result, the employees' hands were contaminated with small quantities of radioactive material.
 The highest dose received by either of the employees was a shallow dose equivalent of 428 millirem averaged over 10 square centimeters, a dose that was much less than the regulatory limits, but nonetheless, a dose that could have been easily prevented had regulatory and/or license requirements been implemented.

-The supervisor’s failure to conduct radiation surveys prior to servicing the generator caused Mallinckrodt to be in violation of 10 CFR 20.1501.
-This violation was considered to be deliberate in nature based on the supervisor’s prior: (1) experience servicing molybdenum-99/technetium-99m generators; (2) training in radiation safety; and (3) knowledge that Mallinckrodt’s procedures and the NRC’s regulations required the conduct of radiation surveys prior to servicing the generator.
+The supervisor's failure to conduct radiation surveys prior to servicing the generator caused Mallinckrodt to be in violation of 10 CFR 20.1501.
+This violation was considered to be deliberate in nature based on the supervisor's prior: (1) experience servicing molybdenum-99/technetium-99m generators; (2) training in radiation safety; and (3) knowledge that Mallinckrodt's procedures and the NRC's regulations required the conduct of radiation surveys prior to servicing the generator.
 Therefore, the violation is categorized in accordance with the NRC Enforcement Policy at Severity Level III.
 The actions of the supervisor also placed the supervisor in violation of the NRC regulation prohibiting deliberate misconduct, 10 CFR 30.10.
-The current Enforcement Policy is included on the NRC’s Web site at www.nrc.gov; select What We Do, Enforcement, then Enforcement Policy.
+The NRC also includes Issued Significant Enforcement Actions on its Web site.

 Therefore, to encourage prompt identification and comprehensive correction of violations, I have been authorized, after consultation with the Director, Office of Enforcement, not to propose a civil penalty in this case.
 However, significant violations in the future could result in a civil penalty.
 In addition, issuance of this Severity Level III violation constitutes escalated enforcement action that may subject you to increased inspection effort.